CREATIVE

 Geoff Ravenor, a business school drop out who fell in love with photography, is a visual designer at Major Tom.
 He tells us he finds inspiration walking around outside and, alternatively, diving into the digital world.
 Geoff's go-to design blogs include Abduzeedo and Brand New when he wants to "see what else is out in the world".
 His creative outlets outside of work include painting miniature models, which he uses as an exercise to "play with colors" and clear his mind.

-Major Tom visual designer Geoff Ravenor
+Major Tom visual designer Geoff Ravenor at his workstation

 Sometimes getting started is the hardest part.
 Do you have a process, mantra, activity, or habit you use to get motivated?